 In 2011, I hit a really rough bump in life and my budget went to hell.
 My son and I were nearly homeless.
 As you can imagine, I was not exactly on track with my fitness goals.
 For that whole year, I could not afford a gym membership, and I certainly couldn’t afford supplements.
 So I focused on bodyweight and cardio.
 Since my workouts weren’t very intense, I didn’t necessarily need the supplements.
 It took the full year before I started to notice muscle loss.
 So, did I need $100+ worth of supplements each month?
 No. The fact that it took a year for me to start noticing muscle loss told me I didn’t.
 Now, I stick to the basics and the must-haves.
 These supplements will set you back around $50/month.

 The most basic of needed supplements

 - Protein powder – whey is sufficient for most people and is needed following any weight training or intense bodyweight workout to aid in maximum recovery and repair of muscles worked.

 - Multivitamin – athletes and people who workout at a high intensity regularly burn through many nutrients.
 Many professional coaches prescribe vitamins to their athletes to replenish lost nutrients, recover, and obtain optimum results.

 If you have enough money for more than the above basics, add these to your list:

 - Omega fatty acid capsules – for heart health, body fat regulation, and muscle growth stimulation.

 - Supergreen food – few people meet the daily requirement for greens.

-- Pre-workout – if you train hard, this will help you get started and get through it.
+- Pre-workout – if you train hard, this will help you get started and get through a workout.
 Definitely a luxury, not a need.

 If you have your own low-budget fitness tips, drop me a line.